zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### columns.command `Array`

 The configuration of the column command(s).
 If set the column would display a button for every command.
-Commands can be custom or built-in ("edit", "destroy" or "createChild").
+Commands can be custom or built-in ("edit", "createChild" or "destroy"):

-The "edit" built-in command switches the current table row in edit mode.
+* The "edit" built-in command switches the current table row to edit mode.

-The "createChild" built-in command adds new child item to the current table row and switches in edit mode.
+* The "createChild" built-in command adds a new child item to the current table row and switches to edit mode.

-The "destroy" built-in command removes the data item to which the current table row is bound.
+* The "destroy" built-in command removes the data item to which the current table row is bound.

 Custom commands are supported by specifying the [click](#configuration-columns.command.click) option.

-> The built-in "edit", "destroy" and "createChild" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
+> The built-in "edit", "createChild" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
 The "edit" command supports "inline" and "popup" editing modes.

 #### Example - set command as array of strings